momentum-cohort-2018-07/quiz-show-if-condition/docs/API.md

 Welcome to the API docs.

-All API access is over HTTP, and accessed from **TODO**.
+All API access is over HTTP, and accessed from `https://quizzlybear-api.herokuapp.com/api/`.
 All data is sent and received as JSON.

 ## :lock: Symbol = Requires Token

 ## :a: Symbol = Must be Admin

 ## :smiley: Symbol = Must be Owner

 ## Authentication